CandlePlatforms/devdocs/docs/integrate/quickstart.md

 ## Deploy smart contracts

-* Deploy your Contracts on Polygon
+* Deploy your Contracts on Candle
     - [Using Alchemy](/docs/develop/alchemy)
     - [Using Chainstack](/docs/develop/chainstack)
     - [Using QuickNode](/docs/develop/quicknode)